-About Edsby & Your Data
+About Edsby & User Data

 Cloud-based solutions offer lower costs, higher reliability, better security and more innovative capabilities than traditional software solutions installed and managed by local information technology staff within the education organization’s data center.

 Every country and region has specific regulations controlling where education-related data should physically reside, who can obtain access to information held by education organizations and under what circumstances such access may be granted.
 Education organizations, in turn, understandably want to ensure that their data is governed by these rules.
+Edsby strives to ensure the data it manages is located in and governed by the rules in the jurisdictions in which its education organization customers operate.

 The education organization provides stewardship of all user-contributed content in their Edsby site, and Edsby manages the retention and deletion of that data at the direction of the administrators of the education organization.